-The only question now that victory of the insurgency of Modern Liberal Democracy, formerly known as Fascism or Communism, is for the most part a foregone reality, is if it can be successfully undone through the mounting of an insurgency of at least equal brilliance, patience, energy and time.
+The only question now that victory of the insurgency of Modern Liberal Democracy, formerly known as Fascism or Communism, is, for the most part, a foregone reality, is if it can be successfully undone through the mounting of an insurgency of at least equal brilliance, patience, energy and time.
 Absolutely essential to any insurgency as counterinsurgency must be a thorough acceptance of “the end justifies the mean” methods employed by the reigning insurgent power.
-Central to this must be a thorough understanding of the 13 Rules for Radicals with effective counter to all, counters of immense, ever-evolving complexity employed over multiple generations and across all aspects of civilization.
+Central to this must be a thorough understanding of the 13 Rules for Radicals with an effective counter to all, counters of immense, ever-evolving complexity employed over multiple generations and across all aspects of civilization.

 13 Rules for Radicals (Saul Alinsky):

 - “Power is not only what you have, but what the enemy thinks you have.”
 Power is derived from 2 main sources – money and people.
 “Have-Nots” must build power from flesh and blood.

 - “Never go outside the expertise of your people.”
 It results in confusion, fear, and retreat.
 Feeling secure adds to the backbone of anyone.